lmullen/lincolnmullen.com/source/_posts/2015-03-11-detecting-text-reuse-in-legal-documents.markdown

 - history
 - digital history
 layout: post
-title: 'Detecting Text Reuse in Nineteenth-Century Legal Documents: Methods and Preliminary Results' ...
+title: 'Detecting Text Reuse in Nineteenth-Century Legal Documents' ...

 How can you track changes in the law of nearly every state in the United States over the course of half a century?
 How can you figure out which states borrowed laws from one another, and how can you visualize the connections among the legal system as a whole?